Black Woman Who Took Over Paper Calling For ‘Klan To Ride Again’ Resigns After Just Weeks

 — NBC12 WWBT Richmond (@NBC12) March 17, 2019

-She in fact described a strange and unusual work environment where Sutton’s influence was still prominent.
+She, in fact, described a strange and unusual work environment where Sutton’s influence was still prominent.
 She said that he circulated an altered version of the paper’s February 28 issue to a number of media outlets, swapping in a prominent story defending the Klan editorial and even attacking a Montgomery newspaper for an interview with Sutton they had published.

 Dexter issued a press release to set the record straight and make clear that the content had been altered and did not reflect her direction as editor or publisher.
 In another press release, she once again called out changes that were made by Sutton to Thursday’s edition and at the same time took the opportunity to announce her own resignation.
 She said that she was stepping down and that the paper would be sold.